Court rules fantasy sports contests are illegal gambling

 “The reason New York state has a constitutional prohibition on commercialized gambling promoted by the state is because it’s a form of consumer financial fraud,” Les Bernal, national director of Stop Predatory Gambling, said Thursday.
 “This isn’t about people having a Super Bowl office pool.
 This is about state government cheating and exploiting people, contributing to the huge debt culture in the state.”

-Attorney General Letitia James’ office didn’t immediately respond to a request for comment on whether the decision will be appealed to the state’s highest court, the Court of Appeals.
+A spokesman for Attorney General Letitia James said staff are reviewing the decision and haven’t decided whether it will be appealed to the state’s highest court, the Court of Appeals.

 Neither the DraftKings nor FanDuel responded to requests for comment.